CS-UniversityOfGalway/AssignmentTwo/README.md

-# Evolutionary Search Project for CT421
+# Evolutionary Search Project 1 for CT421

 ## Overview
-Solving the Traveling Salesman Problem using a genetic algorithm.
+Solving the Traveling Salesman Problem using a genetic algorithm for Assignment 1.

-## To do
+## Authors
-- Implement core genetic algorithm components (selection, crossover, mutation)
-- Understand parameter tuning and its impact on algorithm performance
-- Analyse algorithm performance and solution quality
+- Tim Samoska: 21326923
+- Alasdair Ball:

 ## Installation
 To install the necessary dependencies, run: